,

 Our Duty of Care

-All staff have a Duty of Care to report concerns.
+All staff have a duty of care to report concerns.
 Parents and Carers will be informed of such concerns involving their child unless, by doing so, the risk to the child would be increased.
 A written record will be kept on file and shared with other safeguarding professionals as necessary.
 Records will be transferred to the children's new schools when they leave Saint Edmund's.
 Copies will NOT be kept on site.

 Safeguarding Online